digitalearthafrica/crop-mask/production/README.md

 ## How to build and install the code

-In the folder `dea-ml/`, run the following shell command:
+In the folder `dea_ml/`, run the following shell command:

 ```bash
 pip install --extra-index-url="https://packages.dea.ga.gov.au" dea-ml

 ```

-## Testing of production analysis code
+## Local testing of production analysis code

 The ODC-statistician plugin that does the core analysis can be tested using the notebook [1_test_plugin.ipynb](1_test_plugin.ipynb).